Mazuh/InfoBusUFRN-App/README.md

 This project was bootstrapped with
-[Create React Native App](https://github.com/react-community/create-react-native-app), so it has a few nice scripts.
+[Create React Native App](https://github.com/react-community/create-react-native-app), so it came with a few nice scripts.

 ### `yarn start`